Yi-sir/gloo/CONTRIBUTING.md

 * camelCase instead of snake_case

 ## License
-By contributing to Gloo, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Sophon, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.